MichaelCurrin/learn-to-code/en/topics/scripting_languages/JavaScript/node_packages.md

 ### Features

-- Can install packages from the local cache.
+- Install packages from the local cache (faster installs and even run installs while offline)
-- Strongly binds package versions.
+- Strongly binds package versions (uing `yarn.lock`.
+NPM does this too with `package-lock-json` but that was only added in 2017)
 - Parallel packages installation.
 - Active user community.